wonderbird/gof-patterns/Composite/README.md

 ## Kata Instructions

-Your task is to create a library to be used by a web shop application.
+Your task is to create a method `PrintShoppingCart` to be used by a web shop application.
 The purpose of the library is to provide the shop with a shopping cart overview for the current customer.
 The library code will be called when the customer wants to check out the ordered goods.

+Hint: In your implementation of the method, no markup is required.
+Just return plain text.

+- `PrintShoppingCart` receives a list of products as argument.
+This list represents the shopping cart.
+- Each product in the cart is characterised by quantity, name and price of the individual item.
+- The method shall return a list of strings, one string per product in the shopping cart.

 ## References